 The Company is continuing to evaluate 2018 capital expenditures.
-Its current estimates are between \$65 million and \$75 million, and increase from the previously communicated estimate of \$55 million and \$65 million, consisting mostly of investments in the Company's breweries and taprooms.
-The actual total amount spent on 2018 capital expenditures may well be different from these estimates.
-Based on information currently available, the Company believes that its capacity requirements for 2018 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.
+Its current estimates are between \$65 million and \$75 million, consisting mostly of investments in the Company's breweries and taprooms.
+The Company estimates full-year 2019 capital spending of between \$100 million and \$120 million, consisting mostly of investments in the Company's breweries and taprooms.
+The actual total amount spent on 2018 and 2019 capital expenditures may well be different from these estimates.
+Based on information currently available, the Company believes that its capacity requirements for 2018 and 2019 can be covered by its Company-owned breweries and existing contracted capacity at third-party brewers.